Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Introduction

 The article is organized as follows.
-In Section \ref{sect:model}, we describe the model and setup of our numerical simulations.
-In Section \ref{sect:results}, we present our calculations, describing the initial conditions, time evolution of black hole torus systems and the results of r-process nucleosynthesis calculations.
-We discuss our results in Section \ref{sect:discussion}, and give summary and conclusions in Sect. \ref{sec:conclusions}.
+In Section \ref{sect:model}, we describe the model and the setup of our numerical simulations.
+In Section \ref{sect:results}, we present our calculations, describing the initial conditions, time evolution of BH torus systems, and the results of r-process nucleosynthesis calculations.
+We discuss our results in Section \ref{sect:discussion}and provide a summary and conclusions in Sect. \ref{sec:conclusions}.